ModelTC/light-tts/README.md

 - Installing with Docker
     ```bash
+    # The easiest way to install Lightllm is by using the official image.
+You can directly pull and run the official image
+    docker pull lighttts/light-tts:v1.0

-    # Manually build the image
+    # Or you can manually build the image
     docker build -t light-tts:v1.0 .

     # Run the image